AdobeDocs/experience-manager-forms-cloud-service.en/help/setup-local-development-environment.md

 * [Set up local Dispatcher tools](#setup-local-dispatcher-tools)

 <!--
-You can use the local development environment to create and test Adaptive Forms without connecting to the Cloud Service.
-AEM Forms provides an SDK to help test all the cloud-ready functionalities on the local development environment.
+You can use the local development environment to create and test Adaptive Forms without connecting to the Cloud Service. [!DNL AEM Forms] provides an SDK to help test all the cloud-ready functionalities on the local development environment.
 When your forms and related assets are ready and tested on the local development environment, you can import these forms and related assets to an [!DNL AEM Forms] as a Cloud Service instance for publishing.

 You can also develop and test custom code like custom components and prefill service on the local development environment.
 When the custom code is tested and ready, you can use the Git repository of your [!DNL AEM Forms] as a Cloud Service development environment to deploy the custom code.